luispinto23/simple-task-api/README.md

-# Sword health backend challenge
+# Backend challenge

-This project is a proposed solution to the Sword Health backend challenge.
+This project is a proposed solution to the backend challenge.
 The full challenge description can be found [here](#full-challenge-description).

-## This is the status of the current solution
+## This is the state of the current solution

 ### About Features